12 Feb, 2024

 In this article, MMR’s Director of Product Testing Excellence, Simon Harris shares his considerable experience solving product testing conundrums for every conceivable category - in all corners of the world.

 After leading product tests for manufacturers for the last 15 years, it’s fair to say that I may have acquired a little wisdom along the way.
 Lesson one: the art of product testing isn’t always as obvious as it might seem!
 Your quest to get the most out of your product testing investment may not be immediately apparent.
 And so I hope you’ll find the following guidelines valuable.

 1. There’s no one-size fits all solution.
 People often ask me what the ideal approach will be for their particular set of circumstances.
 The solution is rarely ‘off-the-peg’.
 As product testing specialists, it is our responsibility to deeply understand the client’s objectives and weigh up the alternatives.

 A recent client briefing stipulated “we always test products branded” – implying that we should do the same.
-The client was interested to learn more about sensory drivers of liking.
+The client was interested to learn more about sensory drivers.
 In this instance, we were compelled to point out that running the test branded risked results integrity, because people’s perceptions and experiences of a brand will impact their judgement.
 Instead, we proposed a blind approach which we know will generate higher quality data.
 To the client’s credit, they went with the recommendation, which eventually led to a significant uplift in appeal for a revised product formulation.